-Blue Baltic amber is very rare too.
+Blue Baltic Amber is very rare too.
 It is captivating to anyone who beholds it.
-Most frequently blue shade is found in white amber.
-Blue Baltic amber formed when resin floated by the rivers to the peninsula of Sambia and it got into soil saturated by pyrites (FeS2).
+Most frequently blue shade is found in white Amber.
+Blue Baltic Amber formed when resin floated by the rivers to the peninsula of Sambia and it got into soil saturated by pyrites (FeS2).
 Intrusions of pyrites got into small cracks of resin.
-Greenish Amber

-is also rare andvery popular and only accounts for about two percent of the amber found.
-Greenish amber color was formed, after resin fell on plants and reacted with pigment chlorophyll that could be found in plants.
-Because of the amber’s crystal structure, sometimes green amber is called "sugar" amber.
-Black Amber
+Greenish Amber is also rare andvery popular and only accounts for about two percent of the amber found.
+Greenish Amber color was formed, after resin fell on plants and reacted with pigment chlorophyll that could be found in plants.
+Because of the Amber's crystal structure, sometimes green Amber is called "sugar" Amber.

-accounts for about fifteen percent of the amber found.
+Black Amber accounts for about fifteen percent of the Amber found.
 Resin was thoroughly mixed up with the remains of the bark and leaf litter mass.
 Sometimes there could be only 10-15% of resin, and the other being impurities.
-Black color amber is fragile and softer and it is more difficult for amber artisans to work with it.
+Black color Amber is fragile and softer and it is more difficult for amber artisans to work with it.

 You may not be looking for gold.
 You may not be interested in history.
 And maybe you have your own natural cures for ailments.
-Or maybe, just maybe, you'll be interested in finding out more about natural Baltic Amber, the magic, the mystery, and the facts.
+Or maybe, just maybe, you'll be interested in finding out more about natural Baltic Amber, the magic, the mystery, and the Facts About Baltic Amber.